 - In a courtroom, testifying as an expert witness about issues of fiduciary duty and transfer tax planning.

 - With my colleagues, proving the theory that two heads are better than one.

 - Surrounded by volumes of the Internal Revenue Code and Treasury Regulations figuring out why the IRS is wrong or how my client can do it right.

-- Celebrating the victory, or bemoaning the defeat, du jour, of my twenty-something son and daughter.
+- Celebrating the victory, or bemoaning the defeat, du jour, of my young adult son and daughter.

 - In my car, calling my very understanding husband to tell him I will be late to dinner (again).

 - Colorado Super Lawyer Top 50 Women, 2012-2015, 2018

 - Colorado Super Lawyer Top 25 Women, 2008-2011

 - The Best Lawyers in America, 2003-Present, 2017 Trusts and Estates Lawyer of the Year for Denver